PRA: Progressive Retinal Atrophy in Cats – A Comprehensive Guide

 Despite their visual impairment, cats need mental and physical stimulation:

-A balanced diet and maintaining a healthy weight are important to promote the cat's overall well-being.
+A balanced diet and maintaining a healthy weight are important to promote the overall well-being of the cat.

-While progressive retinal atrophy in cats is an incurable disease, careful environmental adaptation, supportive care, and mental and physical stimulation can significantly improve the quality of life of affected cats.
-Love, patience and understanding from the owners are essential.
+While progressive retinal atrophy (PRA) is an incurable disease in cats, careful environmental adaptation, supportive care, and mental and physical stimulation can significantly improve the quality of life for affected cats.
+Love, patience, and understanding from owners are essential.

 Frequently asked questions about progressive retinal atrophy in cats (PRA):